Violation of a Restraining Order

 New Jersey as a whole but Monmouth County in particular takes restraining orders very seriously.
 So you could image how seriously they take violations of restraining orders.
 As you will see below, a second or subsequent violation of a final restraining order in New Jersey will require a mandatory jail sentence, regardless how minor the violation was.
 In addition, depending on what the violation is for, a Defendant could also be facing additional criminal charges as well.
 If you have been served with a violation of a restraining order in Monmouth County, the Law Offices of Proetta & Oliver can help.
 Our office serves all of Monmouth County, including towns like Freehold, Holmdel, Middletown, Asbury Park, Rumson, Fair Haven, Little Silver, Atlantic Highlands, Aberdeen and Red Bank.

-Charged with a Violation of a Restraining Order in NJ?
+What to know about Violation of a Restraining Order Charges in NJ

 - When the Defendant contacts the victim;